roberthluo/Instagram-Account-Analytics/README.md

 2. Run rekognition (on an ec2 instance not locally) (Create a new db with Results or add to previous db)

-4. Visualize our data from 3. using libraries such as matplotlib and bokeh and maybe Flask? (if we want a web interface)
+3. Visualize our data from 3. using libraries such as matplotlib and bokeh and maybe Flask? (if we want a web interface)

-Order of operations
-1. iterate_photos.py
-2. parser.py to parse output.json file and place in DynamoDB
-3. output_csv.py to format tags and add class cooresponding to username and output training.csv to be used in model
-4. bow_classifiers.py to perform Naive Bayes and SVM classification